Nuitka/Nuitka/README.rst

 .. admonition:: Status

    This is considered done.
 For every kind of operation, we trace if it may raise an exception.
 We do however *not* track properly yet, what can do a ``ValueError`` and what cannot.

 Exception Block Inlining
 ------------------------

-With the exception propagation it is then becomes possible to transform this
+With the exception propagation, it then becomes possible to transform this
 code:

 .. code-block:: python